Advanced Processes Durham Homes Need for Water Damage Cleanup

 - Foam modifiers

 Bleaches are among the most used and readily available cleaning agents since they help clear stains.
-Bleaching action varies, so an agent's choice must match the staining source.
+Bleaching action varies, so the choice of an agent must match the source of staining.
 Otherwise, it can worsen the situation.
 Bleach can work through oxidation since the addition of oxygen breaks down soils.
 It can also be a reducing agent that counteracts previous blemishes from oxidation.
 Therefore understanding which action is necessary to deal with blemishes or stains ensures the right choice of a bleaching product rather than simply going by the brand names.

 Enhancing Cleaning Products

 Although most commercial products are designed to be highly effective against water soiling, sometimes they might not meet your needs.
 If the need is limited, such as removing a single patch of stubborn staining, buying different cleaning products is not cost-effective.
 The input from SERVPRO technicians can help ease the situation since we know how to improve the effectiveness of standard bleaching products sold in the market.
 For example, heating the water used for cleaning solutions increases temperature, thus boosting the potency of reducing bleaches.
 Another handy step is increasing the acidity.
 Enhancement covers many other aspects because you can also modify the soils and water apart from modifying the cleaning products.
 You can only execute some of these enhancement procedures by mixing the cleaning solution with specialized products.

 Soils from water exposure can be stubborn to address since cleaning also involves using water.
 For example, if a fabric bleeds, spreading dyes across other surfaces, cleaning can further distribute them.
 In such a case, finding a way to separate and suspend the dye remnants would be the best approach.
 Rather than looking for physical methods to achieve that, our SERVPRO technicians look for cleaning products that facilitate dispersion or deflocculation.